Transit, More than a Ride - Trusted Advocate Project

 Picture provided by Sheronda Orridge

 In this pilot project, Trusted Advocates gained an understanding of transit service planning and worked with the DCC and Metro Transit planners to develop an engagement toolkit to help advocates gather and document information and feedback from their communities.
-The advocates will brought from their communities to the transit planners and work directly with planners to ensure community voice was heard and their ideas are fully considered.
+The advocates brought feedback from their communities to the transit planners and worked directly with planners to ensure community voices were heard and their ideas were fully considered.